 It is not possible to direct this spell so as to gain information about specific topics.

-The result of this spell is liable to be delivered in the form of a written vision, acquired from GOD.
+The result of this spell is liable to be delivered in the form of a written vision, acquired from GOD or the referee processing the ritual.
 The contributors can study their vision as long as they like, but cannot discuss it or make notes until they have handed the slip back to a referee; at that point they are free to roleplay however they like - they may play through the process of receiving the vision, or act as if they have been in waking trance and the vision has already passed.

 It is not possible to direct this spell to gain information about specific topics, nor does it matter where the ritual is performed - like Whispering Shadow Courtiers, a single pool of visions exists that all Signs and Portents rituals draw on.